 #7 – Line Managers Do Not Support the Learning of Their Teams

 You shouldn’t expect much returns from your investment in employee training if those you’ve charged with leadership won’t spearhead the change that the new skills bring.
-Line managers are very critical if absorption of new skills will have any impact
+Line managers are very critical if the absorption of new skills will have any impact

-In this Free Guide you will find 12 proven solutions that will show you how you can get line managers to support the skills training of their teams.
+In this Free Guide, you will find 12 proven solutions that will show you how you can get line managers to support the skills training of their teams.